aAre you a literary fanatic?

-Below are a couple of my favorite instructional books available for Kindle, each with a very different approach to learning.
+Below are a couple of my favorite instructional books on Kindle, each with a very different approach to learning.

 These are great tools for learners, as they each contain numerous intriguing stories with varying themes, such as food, jobs, family and traveling.
 This ensures that you’re exposed to a plethora of new vocabulary.

 Both books include a French and English glossary for any words you might not understand, so that you don’t have to search for them in a separate dictionary.

 What’s more, there’s a very handy vocabulary recap at the end of each chapter to solidify new words and phrases and make sure that you fully understand what you’ve just read.